Kader Bamba: Career

 A youth product of Toulouse, Bamba spent his early career in amateur leagues in France before transferring to Nantes on 27 May 2018.
 He made his professional debut for Nantes in a 2–1 Ligue 1 loss to Lille on 11 August 2019.

 On 31 August 2021, Bamba joined Amiens on loan.
 On 14 January 2023, he signed for Saint-Étienne on loan until the end of the season.

+On 20 January 2025, Bamba moved to Clermont on a one-and-a-half-year deal.

 Personal life

-Born in France, Bamba is of Ivorian descent.
+Born in France, Bamba holds Ivorian and French nationalities.